Thursday, January 1, 2026

 Go meet Takemura again - I didn't do any of my homework at all since we last met at diner.

-2026.01.14 played some more last night, trying to do simple things to get back in tothe game.
+2026.01.14 played some more last night, trying to do simple things to get back into the game.

 Just going to get my car becomes a whole new quest.
 I like Delamain, and helping him get his strays home.

 It is a pain in the butt to try to do this without a car.
-THere is literally a quest to kill time while waiting for my car to be fixed, so this seems intentional.
+There is literally a quest to kill time while waiting for my car to be fixed, so this seems intentional.
 I want to explore car theft, but it's hard to find unattended cars, and I don't want a running street battle that cops could get swept up into.

 Running around on foot is a good way to learn the city.

 What's not realistic are all the active crime scenes in broad daylight, including bodies on the ground and even a burning car.
-Meanwhile there's a cop event on the next block, and diagonally across, and they don't seem to notice.
+Meanwhile there's a cop on the next block, and diagonally across, and they don't seem to notice.

 Random encounters don't seem too difficult, and I'm accumulating stuff and money.
 Still not sure what to get, but until I do, might as well have money.